Automotive cruise control using PID and CAN

 • Tuning the PID parameters: methodology

-• first test
+• First test

 • Example: DC Motor Speed Control

-• Alternatives: Fuzzy control
+• Alternative: Fuzzy control

 • Preparations for the next seminar